 Signing up for a SAT Subject test is as easy as signing up for the SAT.
 They’re usually held in the same locations as the SAT, but the dates may not always be available.
 Some subjects are also only offered for a few weeks each year.

-When you register, you’re welcome to take up to three subject tests in a single day.
+At registration, you’re welcome to take up to three subject tests in a single day.
 Make sure you’re taking the exams that matter to your college degree.
 If you excel in history, but it has nothing to do with your intended major, you may want to skip it and take another exam that shows off your skills.

 Before you sign up or head to the exam, ensure you’re following the proper procedure.
 Some tests do not allow the use of calculators, for example.
 This information can also come in handy: The Chemistry Subject Test will provide each student with a periodic table, so you don’t have to think about memorizing it.